 In size, quarter as a plot of land or “agricultural production unit” was related closely to its denotation as a garden space.
 As Carl Lounsbury observes, these “quarters could be part of, adjacent to, or quite separate and distinct from the tract on which the landowner lived.”
 At Landon Carter’s Sabine Hall in Richmond County, Virginia, and at Mount Vernon, for example, certain portions of the plantation were described as quarters.
 The size, organization, and appearance of such quarters corresponded to the type of agricultural production employed and the specific elements of local topography.

 The use of quarter to refer to a division of space within a larger complex (such as a city or estate, as noted in 1828 by Noah Webster) was closely related to its definition as residences or lodgings.
-Both these meanings are implied in a 1797 plan of Airy Plain in Virginia, in which Benjamin Henry Latrobe designated the space devoted to the slave residences as a “negro quarter” [Fig. 2].
-The latter phrasing was more infrequent than that of slave quarter, or simply quarters.
-The creation of separate slave quarters dates largely to the end of the 17th century, “when the enslaved status of black people was more rigorously defined by legal codes and social practices [and] racial segregation was more strictly enforced.”
+Both these meanings are implied in a 1797 plan of Airy Plain in Virginia, in which Benjamin Henry Latrobe designated the space devoted to the residences of enslaved laborers as a “negro quarter” [Fig. 2].
+The latter phrasing was more infrequent than that of "slave quarter," or simply "quarters."
+The creation of separate quarters for enslaved laborers dates largely to the end of the 17th century, “when the enslaved status of black people was more rigorously defined by legal codes and social practices [and] racial segregation was more strictly enforced.”

 Thomas Coram’s depiction in 1800 of Mulberry Plantation, near Charleston, South Carolina [Fig. 3], illustrates the lodgings symmetrically placed on each side of the main approach.
-In this representation, the slave quarters were positioned in contrast with the monumentality of the plantation owner’s residence.
+In this representation, the quarters for enslaved people were positioned in contrast with the monumentality of the plantation owner’s residence.
 The size and central location occupied by the residence underscores the social relations embedded in the slavery system.
-The slave lodgings, lining the roadside and leading to the front door of the residence, suggest the owner’s ability to marshal labor forces and to dominate (both physically and psychologically) the local environmental economy.
+The lodgings for the enslaved laborers, lining the roadside and leading to the front door of the residence, suggest the owner’s ability to marshal labor forces and to dominate (both physically and psychologically) the local environmental economy.
 Observers of the American landscape often likened these arrangements of houses and subsidiary buildings to a town or settlement, with, as Dell Upton has commented, “the planter’s house as its town hall.”

-Historical literature concerning the subject of ideal slave management directly commented upon the physical arrangement of the quarter.
+Historical literature concerning the subject of ideal management of enslaved workers directly commented upon the physical arrangement of the quarter.
 It included recommendations about situating quarters at some distance from the main house and in a location where the overseer could easily supervise work.
 Plans that permitted the circulation of air—as a means to ensure the health of occupants—were encouraged.
-The slave quarter sometimes included gardens and yards where residents could grow produce for their own use or bartering.
+The quarter for the enslaved laborers sometimes included gardens and yards where residents could grow produce for their own use or bartering.
 In written accounts of antebellum America, however, the cultural practices of African Americans were often ignored, and so it is difficult to reconstruct the historical appearance of their gardens of this period.

 —Anne L. Helmreich